Omtatah/Album/README.md

 Alternatively, you could email the main developer at omtatahmurtallah@gmail.com with ideas on how this project could be more effective, efficient or beneficial.

 ## Versioning

 Used GIT and GitHub.
 There are commits attached to the entire project to show the management of versions.

 ## Copyright

-All Rights Reserved by [@Murtallah Omtatah](https://github.com/Omtatah) Other GitHub can however fork or clone this repository provided the necessary credit is given to the original author
+All Rights Reserved by [@Murtallah Omtatah](https://github.com/Omtatah) Other GitHub can however fork or clone this repository provided the necessary credit is given to the original author.

 ## License

 This project is licensed under the MIT License.
 Moringa School moreover retains certain rights to elements in the code of this program.